Dev1an/Home-control/Radio/README.md

 # Radio
-A simple internet radio player (currently only plays Radio Maria België).
+A command-line internet radio player (currently only plays Radio Maria België).

+It has no dependencies to Apple frameworks like Foundation or AppKit so it can be used on any platform supporting swift and mpv.

 ## Requirements